open-traffic-generator/otg-examples/public-cloud/azure/community-mellanox/README.md

-# Ixia-c traffic engine deployment on Azure with MANA DPDK
+# Ixia-c traffic engine deployment on Azure with Mellanox DPDK

 ## Overview
 This is a public cloud lab where [Ixia-c](https://github.com/open-traffic-generator/ixia-c) has two traffic ports connected within a single subnet of an Azure.